realpython/python-guide/docs/writing/tests.rst

 Hypothesis
 ----------

-Hypothesis is a library which lets you write tests that are parametrized by a source of examples.
+Hypothesis is a library which lets you write tests that are parameterized by a source of examples.
 It then generates simple and comprehensible examples that make your tests fail, letting you find more bugs with less work.